s-oshitade/home_direct/README.md

 ## Features
 * Login as buyer/seller and explore property listings
 * Search for properties based on criteria such as location, price, number of beds/baths
+* View map and satellite image of selected property dynamically
 * Logged-in users can fav properties and view them later
 * Contact property owners directly
 * Admin can create, delete and edit property listings